 Hello, my name is Tara Mounts.
-I am a licensed mental health counseling associate, who also holds a substance use disorder credential.
+I am a licensed mental health counselor, who also holds a substance use disorder credential.
 I have been working in the co-occurring counseling community for a number of years professionally, and as a volunteer.
 I acquired my Master of Arts, in counseling psychology from Bastyr University in Seattle.
-I am passionate about traditional and holistic methods, offering an integrative personalized approach to overall wellness; mind, body, and spirit.
+I am passionate about traditional and holistic methods, offering an integrative personalized approach to overall wellness, mind, body, and spirit.

 My occupational background includes inpatient and outpatient settings.
 I have a passion for diversity.
 Being from a diverse community myself I value individuals from all walks of life.
 I believe our differences are what make us special, unique, and dynamic.

 My therapeutic style is person-centered and grounded.
 I strive to build trust and rapport with clients through gentle compassion and an open mindedness, aiming to understand the client’s individualized perspective.
 Reviewing culture, relationship dynamics, identity, coping skills, stressors, etc…creating a collaborative space where the client’s lived experience crafts the foundation for effective and authentic therapeutic movement.

 Some of the techniques I favor are: Traditional talk therapy, emotional processing, multiculturalism, esteem building, cultivating strengths/weaknesses, solution-focused therapy, and CBT as well as mindfulness practices.
 I have worked with clients from 13 to 80 in a variety of issues.
 If you are struggling, there is hope.
 Challenges present an opportunity for healing, growth, and change.
 Though taking those first steps can be hard.
 Let’s take those steps together.
 I’m here to help.
 Contact me to schedule an appointment today at Balanced Living Therapy LLC.

 Depression and Anxiety

 Severe Chronic/Acute Mental Illness